-It has been mentioned multiple times that the objective the Ad Hoc Committee is trying to achieve is the reduction and/or mitigation of ground level impacting noise from aircraft.
-Items A through K from the spreadsheet are suggestions for how to achieve some of this noise reduction.
+It has been mentioned multiple times that the objective the Ad Hoc Committee aim is to achieve the reduction and/or mitigation of ground level impacting noise from aircraft.
+Items A through K from the spreadsheet are suggestions for how to achieve noise reduction.